CASCADE LEVEL 1A — Maternal Immune Activation (MIA)

 Citations supporting Biology of Autism — The Vaccine Question (Document 11).
 Organized by the four pillars: epidemiological evidence, pre-symptomatic biological vulnerability, the fever improvement paradox, and the IDO1 molecular bridge connecting immune challenge to cascade amplification.

-G-PROTEIN CASCADE — WHEN THE SIGNAL CANNOT GET THROUGH & UNLOCKING THE BRAKE
+G-PROTEIN CASCADE — WHEN THE SIGNAL CANNOT GET THROUGH & NORMALIZING THE SOMATOSTATIN SIGNALS

-These citations support Document 04: When the Signal Cannot Get Through and Document 04B: Unlocking the Somatostatin Brake.
+These citations support the G-Protein Cascade and Unlocking the Brake pages.
 GP-1 through GP-6 cover the secretin trial literature, PDE4/cAMP mechanism, adenosine receptor pharmacology, myokinase salvage, and BDNF Val66Met.
-GP-7 through GP-13 add citations for 04B: caffeine/A2A dopaminergic signaling, methylation-cycle adenosine generation (SAM/SAH/AHCY biochemistry), and the neuroimmune dysregulation phenotype (NK cell elevation, T-cell activation, cytokines in ASD cohorts).
+GP-7 through GP-13 add citations for Unlocking the Brake: caffeine/A2A dopaminergic signaling, methylation-cycle adenosine generation (SAM/SAH/AHCY biochemistry), and the neuroimmune dysregulation phenotype (NK cell elevation, T-cell activation, cytokines in ASD cohorts).
 Note: SST→Gαi→adenylyl cyclase inhibition is cited at SST-2 and SST-6 above.
 Vargas 2005 (neuroinflammation) is cited at MIA-2 above — cross-referenced here at GP-10.

 IMMUNOGLOBULIN THERAPY — IVIG & IMIG IN ASD